You can apply at the nearest SASSA local or counter service point of a district office in your area.

 The Minister reviews the appeal and may decide to overturn the decision of rejection or may agree with the first assessment.

 The Minister may also appoint an independent tribunal which has to deal with the matter within 30 days.
 If the matter has been referred to a tribunal, you must be given a chance to address the tribunal.
-The Minister must inform you, within 30 days of the finalization of the tribunal process, of the tribunal’s conclusion.
+The Minister must inform you, within 30 days of the finalisation of the tribunal process, of the tribunal’s conclusion.

 Can another person make the application on behalf of an applicant?